The 7 Hottest Snapchat Streak Tips for Beginners

 Snapchat is full of emojis; you’ll see them pop up frequently to alert you to relationships, events, and celebrities.

-However, there are three (or possibly four) Snapchat emojis relating to Snapstreaks.
-You should know about all of them.
+However, there are a handful of Snapchat emojis relating to Snapstreaks.
 These are:

 - Fire: You’ll see the fire emoji next to a person’s name emoji when the two of you have been on a Snapstreak for three consecutive days.